mihaianghel/foursquare-integration-test/README.md

 ##Summary

-This application is a proof of concept for an integration with the Foursquare API The frameworks and libraries that were used are:
+This application is a proof of concept for an integration with the Foursquare API.

+The frameworks and libraries that were used are:
 * **Spring Boot** - for fast bootstrapping of the web app
-* **JUnit, Mockito and Powermock** - for unit testing
+* **JUnit, Mockito** - for unit testing
 * **Gson** - for deserialization
 * **Vaadin**- for UI
 * **Apache HTTP Client** - for http calls